-Find free care guides, legal checklists, care options and an online community that supports all types of family caregivers.
+Find free care guides, legal checklists, care options and an online community that supports all types of The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. caregivers.

 Provides an online directory of adult day care centers in Virginia that offer health, social and support services.

 The mission of Family A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
 They may provide emotional support, physical assistance, financial assistance, or other types of help.
 Alliance (FCA) is to improve the quality of life for family caregivers and the people who receive their care.
 For over 40 years, FCA has provided services to family caregivers of adults with physical and cognitive impairments, such as Parkinson’s, stroke, Alzheimer’s is a degenerative brain disease recognized as the most common form of dementia.
 It usually starts in late middle age or in old age and results in progressive memory loss, impaired thinking, disorientation, and changes in personality and mood.
 The degeneration of brain neurons especially in the cerebral cortex and the presence of neurofibrillary tangles and plaques containing beta-amyloid help to diagnosis it on testing. and other types of dementia.
 Our services include assessment, care planning, direct care skills, wellness programs, respite services, and legal/financial consultation vouchers.
 Ongoing support is available with FCA, also now on a digital service platform.
 FCA is a longtime advocate for caregivers in the areas of policy, health and social system development, research, and public awareness, on the state, national and international levels.

 The services, education programs, and resources from FCA are designed with caregivers’ needs in mind and offer support, tailored information, and tools to manage the complex demands of caregiving.